OPS-E2E-PPE/azure-docs-cli-python/docs-ref-conceptual/azure-cli-configuration.md

 ---
 # Azure CLI 2.0 configuration

-The Azure CLI 2.0 allows for user configuration to override internal settings such as logging and data collection, and provide default options for some required parameters.
+The Azure CLI 2.0 allows forssss user configuration to override internal settings such as logging and data collection, and provide default options for some required parameters.
 The CLI offers a convenience command for managing some of these values, `az configure`, and other values can be set in a configuration file or with environment variables.